renovatebot/renovate/docs/usage/configuration-options.md

 If you want the same label(s) for every PR then you can configure it at the top level of config.
 However you can also fully override them on a per-package basis.

+Labels are only added at PR creation time and are not added to existing PRs.

 Consider this example:

 ```json